 - a higher degree by research student – you need to contact your supervisor

-- an RMIT English Worldwide student – contact your centre for how to apply
+- an RMIT English Worldwide student – contact your centre about how to apply

 Before you apply, check whether special consideration is the right type of assessment adjustment for you.

-If you are applying on behalf of a student who is incapacitated or are experiencing ongoing difficulties applying online, please email firstname.lastname@example.org.
+If you're applying on behalf of a student who is incapacitated or you're experiencing ongoing difficulties applying online, please email firstname.lastname@example.org.

 FAQs about applying for special consideration